damnation-eu/website-beta/g/recipes.md

 <div style="text-align: center;" markdown="1">
 #Custom Server Recipes
 </div>
 damNation features a handful of useful recipes for items that are otherwise uncraftable or provides a use for otherwise useless items.
+NOTE: I will be consolidating the ones with additional crafting recipes into a revolving GIF.
 <hr>

 <table width="100%">